zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carol: Yeah, I have.
 I think he’s guilty.

 Danny: You’re kidding, right?
-He’s innocent and thi s is a show trial.
+He’s innocent and this is a show trial.
 The district attorney is conducting a witch-hunt for his own pol itical ambitions.

 Carol: No, he’s not.
 It is a high-profile case, but  that’s only because he wants to make an example of Schirru.
 People like him should be off the streets.
 Putting him in jail sends a message to other criminals.